TosbackCgusBridge-Bot/CGUs-versions/Consumerreports/Privacy Policy.md

 E-mail Newsletters **FREE** e-mail Newsletters!
 Choose from safety, health, cars, and more! **Already signed-up?**
 Manage your newsletters here too.
 Consumer News AUTOMOTIVE NEWS
 Emergency trunk release fails on our Lexus ES and GS A snapped lever could leave a trapped occupant with no way to escape.
-TELEVISION REVIEWS
+E-BOOK READER REVIEWS
-Cheaper, off-brand TVs aren't always a great deal Major makers' sets typically have the highest scores in our Ratings.
+New Amazon Paperwhite has an exceptional screen And the built-in LEDs aid reading in almost all lighting conditions.
 DISHWASHER REVIEWS
 Viking D3 Series RDDB301 doesn't conquer our tests You can get a higher-scoring machine for much less than this $1,450 model.
 COMPUTER REVIEWS
 Acer Aspire V5-571-6891 Windows 8 laptop satisfies Its enhanced touchpad recognizes a number of finger gestures.
 SMART PHONE REVIEWS
 'Purple haze' photo problem isn't limited to iPhone 5 In our tests, the iPhone 4S and some Android devices had the same issue.
 Read More Connect Discuss products and safety with